stuart-gill/sunny65/README.md

 ### Most Useful API endpoints

-POST /forecasts/all -- gets updated forecast for every campsite from open weather api, saves to db POST /traveltimes/<zipcode> {"maximum_linear_distance": x} -- gets travel times for all campsites within x distance of zipcode from google distance api, saves them to db
+`POST /forecasts/all`
-GET /traveltimes/<zipcode> {"willind_travel_time": x} -- returns travel times for every campsite within x seconds of zipcode.
+gets updated forecast for every campsite from open weather api, saves to db `POST /traveltimes/<zipcode> {"maximum_linear_distance": x}` gets travel times for all campsites within x distance of zipcode from google distance api, saves them to db `GET /traveltimes/<zipcode> {"willind_travel_time": x}` returns travel times for every campsite within x seconds of zipcode.
 Each travel time includes information about the campsite itself as well as 5 days forcast for that campsite

 CRUD endpoints for zipcodes, campsites, forecasts, and travel times all exist, but are less commonly used.